pingcap/docs/tidb-cloud/terraform-use-restore-resource.md

           + project_id       = "1372813089189561287"
           + status           = (known after apply)
         }

     Plan: 1 to add, 0 to change, 0 to destroy.

     Do you want to perform these actions?
       Terraform will perform the actions described above.
       Only 'yes' will be accepted to approve.

       Enter a value: yes

     tidbcloud_restore.example_restore: Creating...
     tidbcloud_restore.example_restore: Creation complete after 1s [id=780114]

     Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
     ```

-3. Check the state of the restore task with `terraform state show tidbcloud_restore.example_restore`:
+4. Use the `terraform state show tidbcloud_restore.example_restore` command to check the status of the restore task:

     ```
     $ terraform state show tidbcloud_restore.example_restore

     # tidbcloud_restore.example_restore:
     resource "tidbcloud_restore" "example_restore" {
         backup_id        = "1350048"